transloadit/uppy/ARCHITECTURE.md

 ## Core

 Core module orchestrates everything in Uppy.
-Plugins are added to it via `.use(DragDrop, {target: 'body'})` API.
-Core instances plugins with `new Plugin(this, opts)`, passing options to them, then places them in `plugins` object, nested by plugin’s type: `uploader`, `progressindicator`, `acquirer`, etc.
+Plugins are added to it via `.use(Plugin, opts)` API, like `.use(DragDrop, {target: 'body'})`.
+Core instantiates plugins with `new Plugin(this, opts)`, passing options to them, then places them in `plugins` object, nested by type: `uploader`, `progressindicator`, `acquirer`, etc.

-Core then iterates over its internal `plugins` object and calls `install` on each plugin.
-In its `install` method a plugin can extend global state with its state, or do anything needed on initialization.
+Core then iterates over `plugins` object and calls `install` on each plugin.
+In its `install` method a plugin can extend global state with its state, set event listeners to react to events happening in Uppy (upload progress, file has been removed), or do anything else needed on init.

-Then, each time `state` is updated, Core runs `updateAll` that re-renders all of the plugins (components) that have been mounted in the dom somewhere, using the new state.
+Each time `state` is updated with `setState(stateAddition)`, Core runs `updateAll()` that re-renders all of the plugins (components) that have been mounted in the dom somewhere, using the new state.

-Core is very lean (at least should be), and acts as a glue that ties together all the plugins with shared data and functionality together.
-It keeps `state` with `files`, `capabilities` and UI stuff, plus exposes a few methods that can be used by plugins.
+Core is very lean (at least should be), and acts as a glue that ties together all the plugins, shared data and functionality together.
+It keeps `state` with `files`, `capabilities`, plus exposes a few methods that are called by plugins to update state — adding files, adding preview Thumbnails to images, updating progress for each file and total progress, etc.

 *Comment: There is a discussion that these methods could in theory all live in Utils or be standalone modules used by plugins and the user directly, see https://github.com/transloadit/uppy/issues/116#issuecomment-247695921.*